TutorialsLast Updated Jul 1, 202410 min read

 This configuration file contains a workflow with two jobs:

-• The build job builds and tests the code.
+• The build-and-test job builds and tests the code.

 • The deploy job builds and pushes your Docker image to Docker Hub.

 In the added configuration deploy step, the deploy job retrieves the code before launching a remote Docker engine.
-When creating Docker images for deployment, you must use the setup_remote_docker option.
+When creating Docker images for deployment using the Docker execution environment, you will need to use the setup_remote_docker option.
 This option creates a separate and remote environment for each build, for security purposes.
 This environment is specifically set up to run Docker commands.

 Once that’s done, you can start running Docker commands for building and tagging your image: